+Financial incentives provided to program participants such as gift cards, prepaid cards, cash, or cash equivalents

+Travel or lodging expenses of program participants

+Costs not directly related to implementing the program such as indirect and overhead organizational charge, fines and penalties, interest and other financial costs Equipment purchases

+Software licenses

-- Financial incentives provided to program participants such as gift cards, prepaid cards, cash, or cash equivalents - Travel or lodging expenses of program participants - Costs not directly related to implementing the program such as indirect and overhead charge, fines and penalties, interest and other financial costs - Equipment purchases - Software licenses - Food and beverages - Out of state travel, with the exception of counties in Oregon and Idaho that are contiguous with the Washington border and directly related to program implementation or staff training related to program implementation. - Pre-agreement Costs.
+Food and beverages

+Out of state travel, with the exception of counties in Oregon and Idaho that are contiguous with the Washington border and are directly related to program implementation or staff training related to program implementation.

+Pre-agreement Costs.
 There are no eligible pre-agreement costs.
-DFI will pay only for work performed after Grant Agreements have been signed by both DFI and the grantee and work completed after July 1, 2024. - Grant application preparation - Political activities or materials - Bad debts, including any losses arising from uncollectible accounts or claims - Costs billed to an external funding source
+DFI will pay only for work performed after Grant Agreements have been signed by both DFI and the grantee and work completed on June 30 of the following year.

+Grant application preparation

+Political activities or materials

+Bad debts, including any losses arising from uncollectible accounts or claims Costs billed to an external funding source